 Quality improvement plan

-As part of GRH's commitment to those we serve, we are publishing our 2017-18 quality improvement plan (QIP) and report of progress of our 2016-2017 QIP (opens as PDF).
+As part of GRH's commitment to those we serve, we are publishing our 2022-23 quality improvement plan (QIP).
 Our QIP outlines our accountability to our community, patients, staff, physicians and volunteers to deliver high quality health care and create a positive patient experience.
 With this plan, we are able to identify our areas of improvement and monitor our performance.

 In compliance with the Excellent Care for All Act, 2010 (opens in new tab) , all hospitals are required to post QIPs annually on April 1st to the public and to submit the report to the Health Quality Ontario for review.

-In March 2017, the Grand River Hospital Board of Directors approved the 2017-18 GRH Quality Improvement Plan.
-The QIP consists of a narrative report (opens as PDF) and workplan (opens as PDF).
-The narrative report provides a brief overview of our quality improvement plan, highlighting our hospital’s top priorities for the year.
-In compliance to the Excellent Care for All Act, 2010 (opens in new window) achievement of targets tied to executive based compensation is also identified.
-The workplan includes our improvement initiatives, indicators, targets and change ideas that GRH will focus on in 2017-18.
+The GRH Board of Directors approved the 2023-24 GRH Quality Improvement Plan.
+The QIP consists of a narrative and work plan (opens as PDF) which includes our improvement initiatives, indicators, targets and change ideas that GRH will focus on in 2023-24.

 Publicly reported indicators